-All prices quoted are per person and in pound sterling and net of any applicable taxes unless specifically stated otherwise on our quotations, invoice or receipt.
+Prices are quoted in pound sterling and net of any applicable taxes unless specifically stated otherwise on our quotations, invoice or receipt.

 In some circumstances, a change in the price of your holiday may be unavoidable (for example, due to a variation in transportation costs (such as the cost of fuel), a variation in dues, taxes or fees chargeable for services such as landing taxes or embarkation or disembarkation fees at ports and airports, or due to a change in exchange rates applicable to your holiday).

 To give full transparency in case of critical exchange rate fluctuations – the below calculations outline the possible price increases that would need to be applied to your holiday:

 Sterling against Euro:

 £1 to 1.05 to 1.00 Euro = £30 per person price increase

 £1 to 1.00 to 0.95 Euro = £70 per person price increase